meteor/meteor/content/security.md

 <h3 id="publications-user-id">Publications and userId</h3>

-The data publications return will often be dependent on the currently logged in user, and perhaps some properties about that user - whether they are an admin, whether they own a certain document, etc.
+The data returned from publications will often be dependent on the currently logged in user, and perhaps some properties about that user - whether they are an admin, whether they own a certain document, etc.

 Publications are not reactive, and they only re-run when the currently logged in `userId` changes, which can be accessed through `this.userId`.
 Because of this, it's easy to accidentally write a publication that is secure when it first runs, but doesn't respond to changes in the app environment.
 Let's look at an example: